EricLBuehler/mistral.rs/docs/ANYMOE.md

 Describe the function and structure of DNA in genetic inheritance,1
 ```

+For a vision model, the optional column `image_urls` is allowed which is a list of image URLs/local paths or Base64 encoded images.

 ## Experts
 AnyMoE experts can be either fine-tuned models or LoRA adapter models.
 Only the mlp layers will be loaded from each.
 The experts must be homogeneous: they must be all fine-tuned or all adapter.
 Additionally, certain layers can be specified to apply AnyMoE.